ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Minor fix: The Bricks compatibility was improved, Relevanssi now notices changes to Bricks posts more often.
 Relevanssi also only reads the text from the `_bricks_page_content_2` custom field.

 == Upgrade notice ==
+= 4.15.2 =
+* New filter hook for Did you mean words, small bug fixes for excerpts and phrases.

 = 4.15.1 =
 * Fixes warnings, improves permalink functions and relevanssi_hits_filter.